 - Artificial water points that cannot be drained (sewage gutters, sewer drains, rain barrels, etc.) can be treated with gelatinous larvicide available on the Austrian market.
 When using larvicides, please observe the correct application according to the manufacturer's instructions.

 - Natural waters, such as ponds and biotopes, should not be treated.
 Gelsen larvae are an important part of the food chain and are eaten by other animals such as fish or dragonfly larvae.

 Platform for reporting tiger mosquitoes and other gnats

 Mosquito Alert is a citizen science project that makes it easy to report tiger mosquitoes and other gnats using a free app.
+Tiger mosquitoes are always smaller than a 1 cent coin, have a white stripe on the black dorsal shield and white stripes on the body and legs.
 The submitted photos are reviewed by national and international experts and the findings are then anonymously displayed on a publicly accessible map.

 Why is it important to report tiger mosquitoes?